ljnewediuk/PB_life-history/README.md

 X4 - (Supplement) Test clock using mature bears to predict age in mature bears

-X5 - (Supplement) Quality control (detection p-values)
+X5 - (Supplement) Quality control (detection p-values and PCAs)

-X6 - (Supplement) Check for any difference in aging rates over time by tissue
+X6 - (Supplement) Check for any difference in aging rates over time by tissue or sex

+X7 - (Supplement) Resample individuals and sites and re-fit clock to test for overfitting

 Folders:

-"iscans" folder contains the raw R/G idat files for processing
+"iscans" folder contains the raw R/G idat files for processing, separated by batch.
+Samples used for clock development came from batches 1-3, and validation was done with batch 9 and the remaining batch 1-3 samples not used for clock development

 Input data includes: